Western students are planning for the future when making decisions about food

 Brianna Poulos is a third-year News and Editorial Journalism major and a reporter for The Front.
 She enjoys exploring art, community, and events in her writing and has also written for Whatcom Community College’s publication, The Horizon.
 When she is not reporting, Brianna spends her time painting, watching movies and baking.
 She can be contacted at email@example.com.

-Brianna Poulosis a third-year News and Editorial Journalism major and a reporter for The Front.
-She enjoys exploring art, community, and events in her writing and has also written for Whatcom Community College’s publication, The Horizon.
+Brianna Poulosis a fourth-year News and Editorial Journalism major and a reporter for The Front.
+She enjoys exploring art, community, and events in her writing and has also written for Klipsun and Whatcom Community College’s publication, The Horizon.
 When she is not reporting, Brianna spends her time painting, watching movies and baking.
-She can be contacted at firstname.lastname@example.org.
+She can be contacted firstname.lastname@example.org.